 - Does your program allow student learners/observers to shadow a dermatologist in your practice?

-Please the VCU School of Medicine Curriculum/Student Affairs Office which coordinates the application and placement of observers and student learners.
+The VCU School of Medicine Curriculum/Student Affairs Office coordinates the application and placement of observers and student learners.